 - chopped crispy bacon for garnish

-Potatoes: In a large bowl coat the potatoes with 3 tablespoons of olive oil and 3 tablespoons of Kosher salt, and poke some holes in the potatoes using a fork.
+- Optional Baked Potato: In a large bowl coat the potatoes with 3 tablespoons of olive oil and 3 teaspoons of sea salt and poke some holes in the potatoes using a fork.

 - Once coated place on a sheet tray lined with parchment paper and place in the oven and bake at 375° for 60 minutes.